voyager1winterberry/cse372-01srs/srsV5-0.md

 ***3.4.5.5*** The database shall keep the login credentials of users confidential. <br>

 ### 3.4.6 Design Constraints <a name="3.4.6-design-constraints" />
-Standards that will define the design of the application.
+The design constraints of myJym are as follows.
 ***3.4.6.1*** The myJym app shall be completed in its entirety by the end of Jared's Senior Project class.
 ***3.4.6.2*** The budget for the myJym app shall be $0.00.<br>